manimino/ducks/README.md

 # result: ['kayak', 'racecar', 'stats']
 ```

-Functions are evaluated only once, when the object is added to the FilterBox.
+Functions are evaluated on the object when it is added to the FilterBox.

 ### Classes

- - `FilterBox` - can add, remove, and update objects after creation.
+ - `FilterBox` - Objects can be added, removed, and updated after creation.
+Not thread-safe.
  - `ConcurrentFilterBox` - Thread-safe version of FilterBox.
  - `FrozenFilterBox` - Cannot be changed after creation.
 Fastest finds, lower memory usage, and thread-safe.